Which city is cheaper, Lancaster or Chattanooga?

 These are the overall average travel costs for the two destinations.

 Should I visit Chattanooga or Lancaster?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located on the Tennessee River near the border of the U.S. state of Georgia, Chattanooga is Tennessee's fourth largest city and a major transportation hub.
 The city has received national recognition for the renaissance of its once dilapidated downtown and redevelopment of its riverfront, including the restoration of the historic Walnut Street Bridge.

 The largest city in Pennsylvania's Dutch Country, Lancaster is surrounded by scenic landscape and a unique culture.
 The area is predominately agricultural in nature and you will find lush farms growing crops and produce most seasons.
 The Amish communities are spread throughout the area and although they remain relatively isolated, they are acknowledged by fellow community members and their customs are respected.
 The Amish community prides themselves on minimalist living.
 They do not use electricity and travel around in horse and buggy, a sight which you will grow accustomed to while you're in the area.
 They are excellent farmers and craftsmen and you can find shops that proudly sell Amish made goods.
 Their close are old fashion in nature.
 Women generally wear long dresses and bonnets while men wear black suits and hats.
 The Amish community has their own churches and their own schools.
 There are a handful of places where you can learn more about the Amish community in the area.
 The Amish Experience F/X Theater offers shows and the People's Place Quilt Museum shows some handicrafts.
 It is possible to take an Amish Country tour or visit the Mennonite Information Center for more information.